Plow74/mdexample/file.md

 <li><p>The tester verifies the ability of the Health IT Module to
 receive and process the JWK structure via a TLS-protected URL to support authorization for system scopes in § 170.315(g)(10)(v)(B).</p></li>
-<li><p>The tester verifies that the Health IT Module does not cache a
+<li><p>The tester verifies the Health IT Module does not cache a JWK Set
-JWK Set received via a TLS-protected URL for longer than the “cache-control” header sent by an application indicates.</p></li>
+received via a TLS-protected URL for longer than the “cache-control” header sent by an application indicates.</p></li>
 <li><p>The tester verifies the ability of the Health IT Module to
 validate an application’s JWT, including its JSON Web Signatures, according to the implementation specification adopted in §